ericwddev/ewd-grid/README.md

 ## 🛠 Installation
 1. Download the latest release from the [Releases](https://github.com/ericwddev/ewd-grid/releases) page.
-2. Go to `chrome://extensions` in your Chrome browser.
+2. Go to `chrome://extensions` in your Chromium-based browser.
 3. Enable "Developer mode" in the top right corner.
 4. Click "Load unpacked" and select the extension folder.